congdm/Patchouli-Compiler/README.md

 **Note:** For example usage, see Kernel32.mod file in source directory.

 **Note:** You can declare CONSTs, TYPEs, VARs and PROCEDUREs in DEFINITION module.
 RECORD types declared in DEFINITION modules will be marked with unsafe flag, so their usage in normal Oberon modules will be restricted.
-POINTER types declared in DEFINITION module are treated as ADDRESS and hence, not compatible with normal Oberon POINTERs.
-In DEFINITION module, POINTER TO X, with X is not RECORD, is allowed.
-There is also existed POINTER TO ARRAY OF X types.
+POINTER types in DEFINITION module are not allowed.
+Open array formal parameter in DEFINITION module doesn't have hidden length tag (compatible with Win32 API).

 **Note:** In DEFINITION module, RECORD can has UNION, for example:
 ```oberon